Our Packington Village History GroupPVHG is to publish a new book, about life more than a whole century ago, right here in our village.

 I started writing the story of my early life a couple of years ago.
 Along the way I have found myself searching the internet for photos of New Brighton Pier (now demolished) and my secondary school (also demolished), and recently discovering on the net, the value of the house where I lived in a bedsit for ten months, during my few years in London in the “swinging sixties”.
 I was amazed to discover that it sold a couple of years ago for over £27,000,000.
 That is twenty seven million!!

-You have no idea what will turn up until you sit down at your lap top and begin to remember your beginnings.
+no idea what will turn up until you sit down at your lap top and

 Over two decades ago, our Village History Group produced some fascinating reminiscences in the form of this “Where were you in the War?” booklet.
 Please will you NOW help us write YOUR history, for future village residents to enjoy?
 PVHG hope to publish YOUR story in a similar booklet when our current enforced home isolation comes to an end ..